u-blox/ucxclient/examples/ucx-windows-app/UCX_WINDOWS_APP.md

 - ✅ **Easy Deployment** - Launch script handles building and dependencies
 - ✅ **Production Ready** - Code signing support for distribution

+**Note:** HID over GATT (HoG) keyboard functionality is experimental and may not work reliably with all devices.

 ## Prerequisites for a Clean PC

 To build and run this application from a fresh clone, you need: